 - 3. The Facility offers its employees a self-insured group insurance policy by which the Facility provides coverage to employees for extended health care, dental, and other insurance benefits (the "Benefit Plan").
 Sun Life Financial ("Sun Life") administers the Benefit Plan on behalf of the Facility.
 The Facility, however, is the plan sponsor for the Benefit Plan, and therefore funds the cost of claims paid out to employees under the plan. - 4.
-In order to submit a benefit claim, members of the Benefit Plan complete a medical expense claim form provided by Sun Life.
+To submit a benefit claim, members of the Benefit Plan were required to complete a medical expense claim form provided by Sun Life.
 The medical expense claim form requires certain information, including information on the plan member, any dependents, and the nature of the claim.
-The plan member must certify "that all goods and services being claimed have been received by me and/or my spouse or dependents."
-The plan member must go on to "certify that the information in this form is true and complete."
+The plan member must certify that all goods or services were received as claimed and that "the information provided for this claim is true and complete".